ryan-byte/Node-Games-Shop/README.md

 ### Setup:
 - Install nodejs from https://nodejs.org/en/download/
-- Open the terminal or cmd at the project directory then run:
+- Step 1: Open the terminal or cmd at the project directory then run:
 ```
 $ npm i
 ```
-- Add config.env file to the project folder, then add the following:
+- Step 2: Add config.env file to the project folder, then add the following:
 ```
 PORT = <integer>
 jwtSecretKey = <string>